Xenia3/SoftwareTechnikAbgabe/README.md

 # SoftwareTechnikAbgabe
-About: Modular console inventory with collect, list, use, remove in C#
+About: Modular console inventory with add, list, use, remove in C#

 Topic: Inventory Management

 Scope:
-- Collect, list, use, remove items
+- Add, list, use, remove items
 - Visualised in console

 Commit Message Guidelines: